Metropolitan Meat Market: History

 Built in 1880, the Meat Market was originally conceived as a large-scale metropolitan trade space for meat vendors.
 The market ceased to trade in 1974.
 The building remained unused until 1977, when the property was acquired by the state government and transformed into an arts centre, inaugurated in 1979.
 The space functioned as an office and workshop with arts and craft organisations and artists.
 A 2004 refurbishment included more office space.

 The City of Melbourne has developed the venue into a major arts and cultural space.
 Meat Market now houses over 50 individuals and arts businesses.
 Meat Market is an important hub for arts development and presentation within Melbourne’s arts scene, hosting hundreds of events each year including in Melbourne International Arts Festival, Melbourne Fringe Festival, Yirramboi and more.

-Design and construction

-Meat Market was designed by George R. Johnson in 1879.
-An emigrant from Edmonton, London, Johnson was chosen to design the new market because of his experience in designing the former Victoria Meat Market.
-He was also the architect of Hotham Town Hall (known now as Melbourne Town Hall) and Civic Buildings, where William Reynolds, said to be the moving spirit behind the building of Meat Market, officiated as Mayor in 1878.
-Johnson later went on to design a score of other buildings in the area, and designed modifications on Meat Market's layout before dying en route to Melbourne from died of blood poisoning in 1898.
-With six shareholders of the former Victoria Meat Market and two others, influential trader William Reynolds formed the Metropolitan Meat Market Company with a view to building on land on the corner of Courtney and Blackwood Streets.
-Ornamentations in the venue include Reynolds as the bewhiskered figure whose modelled head appears over the Courtney Street inside entrance doors, and the 1874 in the pediment above the Blackwood Street entrance is the foundation date of the Victoria Meat Market Company.

-The building complex which Johnson designed for the Metropolitan Meat Market Company was an ambitious one, which it was proposed to complete in stages.
-The initial contract work, completed between September 1879 and December 1880, was to include the market hall itself for a length of thirteen bays from Courtney Street, with two additional bays projecting to the north; the offices fronting Courtney Street; and the hotel fronting both Blackwood and Courtney Streets but extending along Blackwood Street only so far north as it does at present, not up to the entrance gate.